jlargs64/jlargs64/README.md

 # 👋 Hi, I’m @jlargs64
-- I'm a Software Developer @ IBM Z
+- I'm a Technical Architect @ IBM Consulting
-- I like to make full stack applications using node.js and react!
-- VSCode is my favorite IDE, so I constantly make extensions for it to improve the experience for myself and others!
+- I like to learn about new things, right now I'm learning how to built data intenstive generative AI applications that augment digital workers.